kauri-io/Content/Kauri/3box-comments-tutorial.md

 ### Installing an Ethereum Wallet

 Finally, make sure you've got an Ethereum wallet (like [MetaMask](https://metamask.io/)) installed in your browser.
-You'll need this in order to get an instance of [`ethereum`](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider) injected into your webpage.
+You need this in order to get an instance of [`ethereum`](https://metamask.github.io/metamask-docs/API_Reference/Ethereum_Provider) injected into your webpage.
 You can also easily use a tool like [Web3](https://github.com/ethereum/web3.js) to create an `ethereum` instance, but we'll use a browser wallet to keep things focused.

 Once you've installed everything, you're all set to start experimenting with decentralized comments!